bing pixel

 Paul Pribbenow, the 10th president of Augsburg University, a private liberal arts university associated with the Evangelical Lutheran Church in America and located in Minneapolis, is recognized as one of the country’s most engaging commentators and teachers on ethics, philanthropy, and American public life.

 Under his leadership, Augsburg has changed its name from Augsburg College to Augsburg University, recognizing its expansive academic mission serving undergraduate and graduate students on campus and at locations around the world.
-Augsburg’s Board of Regents was awarded the 2017 John W. Nason Award for Board Leadership for efforts including initiating an inclusive, five-year strategic planning effort and leading the institution’s largest-ever capital campaign.
-Pribbenow played a key role in Augsburg’s most successful capital campaign, which raised more than $55 million to construct the Norman and Evangeline Hagfors Center for Science, Business, and Religion, which opened January 2018.
+Augsburg’s Board of Regents was awarded the 2017 John W. Nason Award for Board Leadership for efforts including initiating an inclusive, five-year strategic planning effort and leading the institution’s then largest-ever capital campaign.
+Pribbenow has played a key role in Augsburg’s most successful capital campaigns, including raising more than $55 million to construct the Norman and Evangeline Hagfors Center for Science, Business, and Religion, which opened in January 2018; raising almost $130 million in the Great Returns campaign for endowment and other strategic priorities; and seeking more than $25 million in the current Promising Futures campaign for Augsburg’s academic innovation initiatives and public programs.

 In 2019, Pribbenow led Augsburg University in the development of a new strategic plan, Augsburg150, that anchors the institution’s priorities and initiatives.
 Furthering the university’s top priorities, Augsburg150 is focused on three key areas: strengthening Augsburg’s three-dimensional education (educating students to make a living, make a life, and build community), advancing the public purposes of an Augsburg education, and growing as a sustainable university.

-Pribbenow serves on the national boards of the Coalition for Urban and Metropolitan Universities and the Council of Independent Colleges.
+Pribbenow serves on the national boards of the Coalition for Urban and Metropolitan Universities (CUMU) and Campus Compact.
 He is also active in the Anchor Institutions Task Force.
-Locally, he chairs the Cedar-Riverside Partnership and the Central Corridor Anchor Partnership and serves on the Minnesota Governor’s Workforce Development Board and the executive committee of the Minnesota Private College Council.
+Locally, he chairs the Cedar-Riverside Partnership and serves on the executive committee of the Minnesota Private College Council.
+In January 2025, he was elected as chair of the Network of ELCA Colleges and Universities.

 Pribbenow was honored to be named the 2019 Outstanding Fundraising Professional by the Association of Fundraising Professionals.
 The award recognizes effective, creative, and stimulating fundraising leadership as well as the practice and promotion of ethical fundraising.